olvaffe/olv-notes/graphics/specs/vulkan.md

       happens-before the availibility operation
     - the availibility operation happens before the visibility operation
-      - the availibility operation applies to memory accesses that are defined the first access scope
+      - the availibility operation applies to memory accesses that are defined in the first access scope
-      - the visibility operation applies to memory accesses that are defined the second access scope
+      - the visibility operation applies to memory accesses that are defined in the second access scope
       - note that the sync scopes and the access scopes are different, but the sync scopes often limit the access scopes
     - the visibility operation happens-before the second set of operations